India cuts internet to 27 million as Punjab police hunt Sikh separatist - KTVZ

 The Punjab government initially announced a 24-hour internet ban on Saturday as authorities launched an operation to arrest Amritpal Singh, a popular leader within the separatist Khalistan movement that seeks to establish a sovereign state for followers of the Sikh religion.

-The internet shutdown — which affects everyone in the northern Indian state — was extended Sunday by the government to midday Monday under a law that allows the connection to be cut to “prevent any incitement to violence and any disturbance of peace and public order.”
+The internet shutdown — which affects everyone in the northern Indian state — was extended by the government for a third time to midday Tuesday under a law that allows the connection to be cut to “prevent any incitement to violence and any disturbance of peace and public order.”

 Police in Punjab have justified the internet shutdown as a means to maintain law and order and stop the spread of “fake news.”